huntergrean/data_r/swirl.md

 dim() will reveal the number of rows and columns of a data.frame

 class() will reveal the class of an object. each column of a data.frame as its own class

+lapply(OBJECT, FUNCTION) will take an object and apply the specified function to each of its component and return a list

+sapply(OBJECT, FUNCTION) will take an object and apply passed function to each component and return a vector, matrix, or list

+sum(DATAFRAMENAME#COLUMN_NAME) will apply the sum function to columns indicated in the data frame

+NEW_VARIABLE_NAME <- DATAFRAME_NAME[,XX:YY] will subset the contents of the dataframe into a new dataframe with the XXth to the YYth columns.
+By having a blank before the column, this means all rows will be kept but only the XX:YY columns will be kept.